-Why is DEI Important to Nonprofits?
+Why is Diversity, Equity & Inclusion Important to Nonprofits?

 Organizations that integrate diversity, equity, and inclusion perform better.